passport/todos-express-password/README.md

 * [`boot/auth.js`](boot/auth.js)

   This file initializes Passport.
 It configures the password strategy with a `verify` callback.
-This callback verifies the password by finding the user account in the database.
+The callback verifies the password by finding the user account in the database.
 If the account is found, the callback hashes the password entered and compares it to the hashed password stored in the database.
 If the comparison is equal, the user is authenticated.